 Need to know before you go

-Cost: Admission to JCAF is free and by appointment only.
-Reserve your appointment here
+Cost: Admission to JCAF is free, and bookings are required.
+Reserve your visit here

 Where: The Joburg Contemporary Art Foundation (JCAF), No 1 Durris Road, Forest Town, Johannesburg